SpeechifyInc/string-tracker/README.md

 ## String Prototype functions

 The StringTracker includes implementations for every prototype function that would return a new string.
 Test262 tests are used for development to maintain spec compliance and anything deviates from the spec should be considered a bug.
-Any string prototype functions that do not return a new string are passed through to the original prototype function via a Proxy.
+Any string prototype functions that do not return a new string are passed through to the original String prototype function via a Proxy.
 The following functions are currently implemented:

-- `slice(startIndex?: number, endIndex?: number): StringTracker`
-- `concat(...trackers: StringTracker[]): StringTracker`
-- `replace(searchValue: string | RegExp, replacer: string | ((substring: string, ...args: any[]) => string)): StringTracker`
-- `replaceAll(searchValue: string | RegExp, replacer: string | ((substring: string, ...args: any[]) => string)): StringTracker`
-- `trim(): StringTracker`
-- `trimStart(): StringTracker`
-- `trimEnd(): StringTracker`
-- `padStart(maxLength: number, fillString?: string): StringTracker`
-- `padEnd(maxLength: number, fillString?: string): StringTracker`
+### Important Note

+toLowerCase and toUpperCase cannot be implemented correctly due to the required access to a Unicode mapping for characters cases.
+Thus, `toLowerCaseTracker` and `toUpperCaseTracker` functions have been provided which convert both the modified *and* original string to lowercase along with all of the changes.

 Any missing functions will be added before 1.0 release